Spanish Suffixes: Hack The Vocabulary You Already Know

 For example:

-- Nene (Because of the way this word is formed, will be the suffix for the masculine in this case)
+- Nene (Because of the way this word is formed, -e is the suffix for the masculine in this case)

-- Leóna (Again, with the A being added and making it feminine)
+- Leóna (Again, with the -a being added to make it feminine)

 Number Defining Suffixes

-These suffixes are used to change a noun’s amount, defining if it is singular or plural.
+These suffixes change a noun’s quantity, defining whether it is singular or plural.

 For example:

-- Leones (Following the plural rules, after vowels, the ES makes it plural as well)
+- Leones (Following the pluralization rules with vowels, the -es makes it plural as well)

 Conjugation Defining Suffixes

-These suffixes modify and adapt a verb according to the subject performing it, tense it takes place in, and/or situation.
+These suffixes modify and adapt a verb according to the subject performing it, the tense it takes place in, and/or the situation.

 For example:

-- Salta (With this exact suffix making it present, and performed by the singular second person)
+- Salta (With this exact suffix making it present, and performed by the singular third person)

 - Saltábamos (Using the same root, this suffix conjugates it into the past, and performed by plural first person)